mlopes/dotfiles/.xmonad/README.md

 * `mute button`: Mutes the sound
 * `volume down button`: Decreses the volume by 10%
 * `volume up button`: Unmutes the sound and increases the volume by 10%
-* `previous button`: Starts song again/goes to the previous song on cmus
+* `previous button`: Starts song again/goes to the previous song on mpd
-* `play/pause button`: Starts playback or pauses cmus
+* `play/pause button`: Starts playback or pauses mpd
-* `next button`: Goes to the next song on cmus
+* `next button`: Goes to the next song on mpd
 * `eject button`: Ejects CD if the computer has a CD/DVD drive
 * `keyboard brightness down`: Decreases brightness of keyboard backlight
 * `keyboard brightness up`: Increases brightness of keyboard backlight